MVukanichh/MVsCS2Config/.github/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-While writing this file, I found these resources helpful and used them to make both this README.md file and other content in this project.
-Go check them out!
+I've found these resources helpful and used them to make this project.
+Huge thanks to them.

 * [Choose an Open Source License](https://choosealicense.com)
 * [README Templates for helping me choose README.md](https://www.readme-templates.com/)